 IANRE staff and faculty are engaged in positive youth development.

 4-H is America’s largest youth development organization.
 Kids and teens complete hands-on projects in areas such as health, science, agriculture and civic engagement in a positive environment where they receive guidance from adult mentors and are encouraged to take leadership roles.
-Alaska 4-H participants not only learn about traditional areas such as livestock production, but also participate in community-based citizen science, grow foods through hydroponic systems in their schools, kayak, ski and more.
+Alaska 4-H participants not only learn about traditional areas such as livestock production, but also participate in community-based citizen science, create written and visual arts, kayak, ski and more.

 IANRE Youth Study